Meet the 2014 Apiary Inspection Team

-Kent has been an Apiary Inspector in the northwestern region of Pennsylvania for a number of years.
-Last year, due to funding reductions, he was the main seasonal Apiary Inspector, covering a large area of western Pennsylvania.
-Kent mentioned that he enjoys being able to help beekeepers, especially new ones, as they try to navigate the maze of information out there.
+Kent has been an Apiary Inspector in the northwestern region of Pennsylvania for a number of years and has kept bees for about 14 years.
+He enjoys being able to help beekeepers, especially new ones, as they try to navigate the maze of information out there.
 He feels this job has also given him the opportunity to meet a lot of really nice people.

 Jim is a familiar face in the Bedford County area.
-He has been an Apiary Inspector for the past few years (except for last year due to lack of funding) and has been keeping bees for 30+ years.
-Jim states the best part of being an Apiary Inspector is seeing different beekeeping operations and meeting the beekeepers!
+He has been an Apiary Inspector for the past few years and has been keeping bees for 30+ years.
+Jim states the best part of being an Apiary Inspector is seeing different beekeeping operations and meeting the beekeepers.

 Austin graduated from Eastern University where he majored in sociology and biology.
-He has been keeping bees for four years.
-Austin was an Apiary Inspector in 2011 and is glad to be back this year as an inspector.
-He says that the best part about being an Apiary Inspector is getting to know the people and geography of southeastern Pennsylvania, working outdoors, and working with honey bees.
+He has been keeping bees for about six years.
+Austin was an Apiary Inspector in 2011 and 2012 and is glad to be back this year as an inspector.
+He says that the best part about being an Apiary Inspector is getting to meet and know the beekeepers and geography of southeastern Pennsylvania, working outdoors, and working with honey bees.

 Karen Roccasecca was recently appointed as the Pennsylvania State Apiarist.
 Many of you already know Karen as an apiary inspector, a position she’s held at the Pennsylvania Department of Agriculture since 2006.
 She’s also been instrumental in the study of Colony Collapse Disorder.